whotterre/iris_chat/backend/README.md

 # IrisChat

 IrisChat is a real-time, anonymous chat application that pairs users randomly for text-based conversations.
 I wanted to create something Omegle-like to learn more about WebSockets and build a project that isn't heavily dependent on databases.
 For now, I'm focusing on the backend.
-Built with Go (Gorilla WebSocket) and React, it provides a seamless and secure chatting experience.
+Built with Go (Gorilla WebSocket), it provides a seamless and secure chatting experience.

 ## Features